-Let’s face it: You can’t really hide a beach at the Jersey Shore.
+Searching for hidden beaches on the Jersey Shore is a bit of an impossibility.
 But year after year of hitting the same sandy spots can leave you craving something new.
-If your family wants to steer clear of the busiest beaches, we have a few ideas for you.
-Here are 12 great hidden beach gems that are off-the-beaten-path but oh-so-fun to explore this summer and beyond.
+If your family wants to steer clear of the busiest Jersey Shore beaches, we have a few ideas for you.
+Here are 12 great hidden beaches on the Jersey Shore that are off-the-beaten-path but oh-so-fun to explore this summer and beyond.
 Just keep them between us, OK?

 Bookmark our Jersey Shore Family Guide for more fun seaside picks all summer long.